Distribution-free tests of multivariate independence based on center-outward quadrant, Spearman, Kendall, and van der Waerden statistics: Introduction

 \subsection{A motivating example}

 The importance and advantages of center-outward sign- and rank-based tests of independence are illustrated with the following stock market data example.
-The dataset, collected from Yahoo!~Finance (\url{finance.yahoo.com}), contains prices for stocks in the Standard \& Poor's 100 (S\&P 100) index for the years 2003--2012. \nb{We will analyze the daily log returns of adjusted closing prices on the last trading day of the first month of each quarter, namely, on January~31, 2003, April~30, 2003, July~31, 2003, October~31, 2003, January~31, 2004, ..., October~31, 2012.
-The total number of observations, thus, is~$n=40$; the time lag between two consecutive observations is three months, in a financial series where~auto\-correlations typically are small (see Figure~S.1 in the supplement).
-Treating these observations as independent and identically distributed, thus, is unlikely to affect the validity of the tests.}
+The dataset, collected from Yahoo!~Finance (\url{finance.yahoo.com}), contains prices for stocks in the Standard \& Poor's 100 (S\&P 100) index for the years 2003--2012.
+We will analyze the daily log returns of adjusted closing prices based on~$n=40$ observations---one from each quarter.
+The time lag between two consecutive observations is three months, in a financial series where~auto\-correlations typically are small (see Figure~S.1 in the supplement).
+Treating these observations as independent and identically distributed, thus, is unlikely to affect the validity of the tests.

 The S\&P 100 stocks are classified into ten sectors by Global Industry Classification Standard (GICS).
 To illustrate the advantages of the proposed tests, we focus on detecting dependence between two such sectors: (1) Telecommunications, including ``AT\&T Inc [T]'' and ``Verizon Communications [VZ]'' stocks; and (2) Materials, including ``Du Pont (E.I.)
 [DD]'', ``Dow Chemical [DOW]'', ``Freeport-McMoran Cp \& Gld [FCX]'', and ``Monsanto Co.\ [MON]'' stocks.